 Harmful effects of Pesticides

-Everyone in the world can take exposure to pesticides, either is farmer, pesticide worker, rural or urban resident, birds, animals.
+Everyone in the world can take exposed to pesticides, whether are farmers, pesticide workers, rural or urban residents, birds, or animals.
 Pesticides have a lot of harmful effects which are described below.

 - Residual effects of pesticides in soil enter the food chain and cause biomagnification.

-- Pesticide not only kill target pests but also non-target pests.
+- Pesticides not only kill target pests but also non-target pests.

 - The persistence of pesticides is also a major reason.

-- Related to human, acute and chronic effects are listed.
+- Related to humans, acute and chronic effects are listed.

 - Pesticide application can reduce the quality of drinking water.

 Pesticide treatment of soil can lead to a decline in beneficial soil microorganism populations.
-“If all microorganism and fungi vanish, the soil deteriorates,” according to Dr Elaine Ingham a soil scientist Pesticides are hydrophobic, persistent and bio-accumulable that are strongly bound to the soil.
-The organochlorine DDT, endosulfan, endrin, and heptachlor are examples of pesticides that exploit in this modest.
+“If all microorganisms and fungi vanish, the soil deteriorates,” according to Dr Elaine Ingham a soil scientist Pesticides are hydrophobic, persistent and bio-accumulable that are strongly bound to the soil.
+The organochlorine DDT, endosulfan, endrin, and heptachlor are examples of pesticides that exploit this modesty.
 Glyphosate inhibits the growth and activity of soil bacteria that fix nitrogen.

-Overall, Long-term pesticide use has the ability to interrupt nutrient cycle metabolic pathways.
+Overall, Long-term pesticide use can interrupt nutrient cycle metabolic pathways.

 Effect on the Environment